-A semi-subversion in Bedtime had 4 famous (from 25+ years ago) guest stars: Ann-Margaret, Jaclyn Smith, Morgan Fairchild and Susan Anton.
+A semi-subversion in "Bedtime" had 4 famous (from 25+ years ago) guest stars: Ann-Margaret, Jaclyn Smith, Morgan Fairchild and Susan Anton.
 Only one of them did it.
 And in the show, she's no angel.

 Averted in an episode with John Stamos as a smarmy, proud ladies man who everyone wanted to punch in the face and had over 40 illegitimate children.
 Everything looks like SVU is roading up to railroad him into prison when he's suddenly murdered.

 It looks like subverting and averting this trope is a major goal of Warren Leight in Season 13.
 Most notably, in back to back episodes: Eric Close (married to Sonya Walger) was the focus of the ads for "Father Dearest," which made it appear he was the perp.
 In the episode, it seems like it's him until 2/3rds of the way through, when we find out it's not.
-We first see the real rapist's face when he's arrested: It's James Van Der Beek, who wasn't it the promos.
+We first see the real rapist's face when he's arrested: It's James Van Der Beek, who wasn't in the promos.
 Then, in "Learning Curve," Tony Hale and Jane Adams are both falsely accused by Dylan Minette to hide his actual statutory rape by a minor character we had seen throughout the episode.
 Oh, and Martha Stewart is in there too as Adams' former boss for some reason.

-Paranoia Fuel: Pretty much every episode if you are a woman who lives alone or who has children or who leaves the house.
+Pretty much every episode if you are a woman who lives alone or who has children or who leaves the house.

-Or if you're a man involved with a woman who does any of those things.
+Every episode if you're a man involved with a woman who does any of those things.

-Or if you're a man who does any of those things.
+Every episode if you're a man who does any of those things.
 There have certainly been enough male rape victims on this show.

 The tactics the SVU detectives use to convict criminals or trick them into confessing, including their railroading of suspects who have only circumstantial evidence behind them, can start to give watchers rather pressing paranoia about cops.

-Shocking Swerve: "Unstable" involved rapes being committed in the same fashion as some Elliot had already put away a man for.
+"Unstable" involved rapes being committed in the same fashion as some Elliot had already put away a man for.
 They find the real rapist, he confesses, Elliot goes to apologize to the guy he put away, then the perp falls out of the bathroom window, possibly pushed by that week's guest detective.
 Without the perp to alocute, they can't get the other guy out of jail.
 Episode ends.

-Strawman Has a Point: Many of the characters with a weird kink or unusual sexual orientation turn out never to have hurt anybody, but the detectives (especially Stabler) think of them as "perverts" or "sickos" who ought to be in jail and it seems like the show expects us to agree with them.
+Many of the characters with a weird kink or unusual sexual orientation turn out never to have hurt anybody, but the detectives (especially Stabler) think of them as "perverts" or "sickos" who ought to be in jail and it seems like the show expects us to agree with them.
 A lot of those characters (pedophiles trying desperately to suppress their urges, for instance) come across as more sympathetic than they're probably intended to be.

 "Goliath" has an egregious case, wherein the military has been giving anti-malaria meds to soldiers that cause serious psychological problems in perhaps one in every one hundred-fifty people.
 The Military points out, however, that a few people experiencing some admittedly horrible side effects is still better than thousands of people being unable to fight because of malaria, and the pill is otherwise more efficient than alternatives.

 An earlier episode centers around a young woman with Down's Syndrome who became pregnant after being raped.
-Her 67 year old mother campaigns throughout most of the episode to have the fetus aborted, and the writers make it clear we're supposed to vilify her at this point.
+Her 67 year-old mother campaigns throughout most of the episode to have the fetus aborted, and the writers make it clear we're supposed to vilify her at this point.
 YMMV on her methods, but the points made in court by the mother's attorney are valid nevertheless.
 The girl clearly had no idea how to properly care for a child and would likely not only fail to be a competent mother, but may endanger the welfare of the potential child.